canjiali/PARADE/README.md

 ## Getting Started
 To run PARADE, there're two steps ahead.
-We give a detailed example on how to run the code the Robust04 dataset using the title query.
+We give a detailed example on how to run the code on the Robust04 dataset using the title query.

 ### 1. Data Preparation
 To run a 5-fold cross-validation, data for 5 folds are required.